Review by Gerhard Clausing •

 This project documents the work of the Belarus Free Theatre, presenting a compelling and emotional visual and essay analysis.
 The story is told through the eyes of two of their unconventional players, Sveta and Nadya, who are also in a personal relationship.
 The process of documenting such a semi-secret project that intentionally blurred the distinction between performers and audience and achieved a substantial level of prominence is a formidable task.

 Misha Friedman is an astute observer, and his dynamic visual portrayal of these two women and the roles they play in keeping the performances going is a brilliant piece of work.
 The Belarus Free Theatre was often on the edge of possibilities; as a performance place that worked in intimate contact with a select audience it started out in a simple little structure, “it had a community, a sense of drive, and a palpable feeling of danger about it.”
-The verbal narrative by Masha Gessen fills in the backstory, as she tells us about the political situation and its personal contexts, including arrests under trumped-up charges.
+The verbal narrative by Masha Gessen fills in the backstory, supplying details about the political situation and its personal contexts, including arrests under trumped-up charges.

 The verbal guidance by Masha Gessen mirrors Misha Friedman’s photography, and is presented in three stages – What you see is nothing / You see everything / What do you see?
 This sequence is also a narration through the relationship of the two women and the development of the theater, from a near-underground performance happening in Belarus to the attention it later received in guest tours in Poland and New York City, with the famous Pussy Riot participation.
 The photographs and the text take us through it all, not shirking away from immersing us in the center of the action.
 We are confronted with our own need to respond to unacceptable conditions, and with the need to be more than silent mass of compliant bystanders.
 Theater as an uncomfortable provocation presented with verve and stamina generates the needed hope for better things to come.